 Certainly, by this time, it had become self-evident to me that human perception is both limited and fallible.
 Since I am human, my perception of the reality in which I exist must therefore be limited and fallible.
-Consequently, I know that my understanding of the reality in which I exist does not - and cannot - penetrate very far into that reality, no matter how long I may continue to live and learn.
-So the vacuum of the vast unknown, which lay beyond the boundary of my limited understanding - and the even vaster unknowable which lay beyond that - was the aching void that I feared and needed to fill.
+Consequently, I know that my understanding of the reality in which I exist does not — and cannot — penetrate very far into that reality, no matter how long I may continue to live and learn.
+So the vacuum of the vast unknown, which lay beyond the boundary of my limited understanding — and the even vaster unknowable which lay beyond that — had been the aching void that I feared and needed to fill.

 Like so many, throughout all human history, I had tried to fill this vacuum in my mind with God.
-But where had I heard of God: this supreme and eternal conscious intelligence - this divine personage - who lies beyond human detection yet is known to have created and sustain all that is?
-Had I observed him, through my limited and fallible perception, via my five human senses, within this realm of reality in which I exist?
+But where had I heard of God: this supreme and eternal conscious intelligence — this divine personage — who lies beyond human detection yet is known to have created and sustain all that is?
+Had I observed him, through my limited and fallible perception — via my five human senses — within this realm of reality in which I exist?